overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

 ### Minio Image

-- The `-v $./persistentStorage/data-minio:/data` will store our uploaded mock file data in our local directory
+- The `-v $./persistentStorage/data-minio:/data` configures Minio to store data in our local filesystem instead of in the docker container.
+Files you upload to Minio will be stored at the path `./persistentStorage/data-minio`.

 ### Minio Client Image

-- **Alias:** `alias set myminio http://host.docker.internal:9000 admin admin123` creates an `alias` for the Minio server, with an `admin` user with a the password `admin123`
+- **Alias:** `alias set myminio http://host.docker.internal:9000 admin admin123` creates an `alias` for the Minio server, with an `admin` user with a the password `admin123`.

 - **State Bucket:** `mb myminio/state` creates a bucket named "state".
 The "state" bucket is designated for storing application state data.
-This could include metadata about the objects stored in the "object" bucket
+This could include metadata about the objects stored in the "object" bucket.

 - **Object Bucket:** `mb myminio/object` creates another bucket named "object".
 The "object" bucket is intended for storing the actual content objects, such as VCFs, BAMs, etc.